 Money spent by the Foundation falls under the following categories.

-The board is responsible for managing the fixed costs of the from core funds, which are expected to be kept at ‘minimum viable’ to ensure smooth operations of core processes for the network.
+The board is responsible for managing the fixed costs of the network from core funds, which are expected to be kept at ‘minimum viable’ to ensure smooth operations of core processes for the network.

 All discretionary costs are managed through an approved collaborative funding process and taken from collaborative funds.